 Our next stop is Kostandovo village to visit the only one carpet factory, producing giant carpets of more than 100 m2.
 The clients of this small family run factory are world celebrities as Queen Elizabeth II, Mick Jagger, also a castles and huge castle properties owners from North America and Europe.

 Arrival in Plovdiv in the afternoon.
-Accommodation and overnight in Park Hotel Plovdiv 3* (or similar).
+Accommodation and overnight.

 Optional: Wine tasting and a dinner in one of the authentic houses in the old town of Plovdiv.

 Day 5 – Plovdiv – Kazanlak – Tryavna (B)